-During the 2023 financial year there were no Material Transactions in accordance with applicable regulations, hence there is no information that needs to be disclosed.
+During the 2024 fiscal year, there was no Material Transactions in accordance with applicable regulations, hence there was no information that needs to be disclosed.

 Business Outlook

 In 2024, economic growth is expected to continue to increase, driven by domestic demand, particularly continued growth in consumption, including the positive impact of holding elections, and increased investment, particularly in buildings, in line with the continued development of the National Strategic Program (PSN), including the Archipelago Capital (IKN).
 Investment is also expected to rise, led by improved business prospects and increased foreign investment (PMA) inflows.